quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Distinguishing IETF QUIC and Google QUIC Versions {#sec-google-version}

-This sections contains algorithms that allows parsing versions from both Google QUIC and IETF QUIC.
+This section contains algorithms that allows parsing versions from both Google QUIC and IETF QUIC.
 These mechanisms will become irrelevant when IETF QUIC is fully deployed and Google QUIC is deprecated.